sagarishere/youtube-hack-video-limit/README.md

 This bypasses the youtube video limit of 10 videos per day, as the videos are concatenated into one video but viewed as separate videos.

+PS: a small scrapper also written for scrapping a source once it has been saved as an offline page (as the page is auth protected and can't be accessed directly + the source is not available in the page source immediately as it works with hydration and is not using SSR).
+This could be done with puppeteer but I am not using it and encourage you to use it if you want to scrap the source directly.
+I do not want to pay for proxies and I am not interested in using the free ones.

 Author: [Sagar Yadav](https://linkedin.com/in/sagaryadav)

 Copyright: 2024 Sagar Yadav